jeansanch/bank_transaction_sim/README.md

 For the README in portuguese, please refer to [README_PT-BR](./README_PT-BR.md)

 This is a simulator of bank transactions.
-Due to it being a just a Demo, it won't have the correct structure that a software like this should have.
+Due to it being just a Demo, it won't have the correct structure that a software like this should have.
 But I feel necessary to document how the correct structure should look like as far as I know.

 ## Correct Structure